-When spring came Harald rigged his ships, and set off; and he and the earl parted with great • William's wife was Mathilda, a daughter of Count Baldwin of Flauders. friendship.
-Harald sailed over to England to King > Edward, but did not return to Valland to fulfil the marriage agreement.
-Edward was king over England for twenty-three years, and died on a bed of sickness in London on the 5th of January, and was buried in Paul's church.
+When spring came Harald rigged his ships and set off; and he and the earl parted with great friendsip.
+Harald sailed over to England to King Edward, but did not return to Valland to fulfill the marriage agreement.
+Edward was king over England for twenty-three years and died on a bed of sickness in London on the 5th of January, and was buried in Paul's church.
 Englishmen call him a saint.
+80.-HARALD GODWINSON MADE KING OF ENGLAND.